mkerker/dckr/docker.md

 Then run the command apt-get install figlet to install the program we are interested in.
 ```
- root@<yourContainerId>:\#/ apt-get update && apt-get install figlet
+ root@<yourContainerId>:\# apt-get update && apt-get install figlet

  ....
 OUTPUT OF APT-GET COMMANDS ....
 ```
- Inspect the changes
+#### Step 2: Inspect the changes

 Type exit at the container prompt to leave the interactive session.

-Now let's run docker diff to see the difference between the base image and our container.
+Now let's run `docker diff` to see the difference between the base image and our container.
 ```
  $ docker diff <yourContainerId>
  C /root